musquitinh0/funnyAlgorithms/README.md

 You can contribute in two ways:

 - Add a new algorithm inside a folder, name the folder with the type of the algorithm.
-Example: (Algorithm: bogoSort.c, folder: sort)
+Example: (Algorithm: bogoSort.c, folder: sort).
-- Rewrite an existing algorithm in another programming language
+- Rewrite an existing algorithm in another programming language.

 It is always fun to check new algorithms or see how the same algorithms can be rewritten in different programming languages.

 ## Submit a pull request

-After adding your funny algorithm share with us making a pull request so people can see how amazing is your algorithm
+After adding your funny algorithm share with us making a pull request so people can see how amazing is your algorithm.

 ## Enjoyed?